janverschelde/PHCpack/src/doc/source/options.rst

 equals 4.107 seconds, whereas the time without tasking was 9.337 seconds.
 This means that with 16 tasks, for this example, we can double the working precision and still finish the computation is less than half of the time without tasking.
+We call this :index:`quality up`.

 For quad double precision, more than 16 tasks are needed to offset the overhead caused by the quad double arithmetic: